CamioCam/examples/box_api/README.md

 }
 ```

-The `"acquisition_method": "batch"` line is important, it is how we tell the server that this is a batch-input
+The `"acquisition_method": "batch"` line is important, it is how a user tells the Camio servers that this is a batch-input
 source instead of a real-time video feed. `{{device_id}}` is the ID of the Box that will be used to accept videos
 for this batch-input source.